-75. Pursuant to this "code of silence," each of the Defendant Officers concealed from Mr. Smith information that Watts and his team members were in fact engaged in a wide-ranging pattern of misconduct.
-Had this information been disclosed to Mr. Smith, he would have used it to impeach the officers' accounts, which would have changed the outcome of the criminal proceedings instituted against him.
+78. Pursuant to this "code of silence," each of the Defendant Officers concealed from Mr. Warren information that Watts and his team members were, in fact, engaged in a wide-ranging pattern of misconduct.
+Had this information been disclosed to Mr. Warren, he would have used it to impeach the officers' accounts, which would have changed the outcome of the criminal proceedings instituted against him.

-ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, vague and undefined.
-Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the remaining subject matter of this paragraph.
+ANSWER: Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the remaining subject matter of this paragraph.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-76. Also, consistent with this "code of silence," the few people who stood up to Watts and his crew and/or attempted to report his misconduct were either ignored or punished, and Watts and his crew continued to engage in misconduct with impunity.
+79. Also, consistent with this "code of silence," the few people who stood up to Watts and his crew and/or attempted to report his misconduct were either ignored or punished, while Watts and his crew continued to engage in misconduct with impunity.

-ANSWER: Defendant Mohammed objects to the terms "crew", "misconduct" and "with impunity" as argumentative, vague and undefined.
+ANSWER: Defendant Mohammed objects to the terms "crew," "misconduct" and "impunity" as argumentative, vague and undefined.
 Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the remaining subject matter of this paragraph.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-Careers of CPD Officers Daniel Echeverria and Shannon Spaulding are Nearly Ruined
+The Careers of CPD Officers Daniel Echeverria and Shannon Spaulding are Nearly Ruined

-77. For example, in 2006, two Chicago police officers, Daniel Echeverria and Shannon Spaulding learned credible information from arrestees that Watts and his crew were engaged in illegal drug activity.
+80. In 2006, two Chicago police officers, Daniel Echeverria and Shannon Spaulding, learned credible information from arrestees that Watts and his crew were engaged in illegal drug activity.